ojso/vendorsite/README.md

-# Vendor
+# vendorsite

 A site for css, js and so on.

-# create public link modules
+# create public link for node_modules

 npm run link:modules